victorpovar/Seattle_AirBnB/README.md

-# Seattle_AirBnB
+# Seattle AirBnB
-Analysis of the Seattle AirBnB data
+Analysis of the Seattle AirBnB data.

+# Data
+The data for the analysis was obtained from the Kaggle: https://www.kaggle.com/airbnb/seattle/data